What Symptoms Of Depression In Teens Should I Look Out For?

 Signs To Look Out For

 While the symptoms listed above can be alarming for any parent, other symptoms are a significant cause for concern.
-For example, teens may start to self-harm, worry about death or dying, and may even attempt suicide.
-If your teen has started to exhibit behaviors like these, you will need to get them immediate support.
-There is also help and resources available at the National Suicide Prevention Lifeline, which can be reached at 1-800-273-TALK.
-If you are a teen that has these symptoms, you can also benefit from therapy and support when you need it.
-Moreover, if you seem to be overwhelmed by your life and the things going on around you, this is the best time to investigate your treatment options.
+For example, teens may start to self-harm, worry about death, and may even attempt suicide.
+If your teenager has started to exhibit behaviors like these, you need to get them immediate support.
+Help and resources are available at the National Suicide Prevention Lifeline, which can be reached at 1-800-273-TALK.
+If you are a teenager that has these symptoms, you can also benefit from therapy and support when you need it.
+This is the best time to investigate your treatment options.

-Teen depression can cause significant changes in all aspects of their life.
-These changes can affect a teen and their family for months at a time.
+Depression in teens can cause significant changes in all aspects of life, affecting a teen and their family for months at a time.
 An article published in Pediatrics explains that when a teen is diagnosed with depression and begins to seek treatment, this treatment can have long-lasting positive effects not only on their depression, but their school, peer, and family functioning as well.

-Another thing that should be noted is that teens often fare better during the treatment when they are considered in the process.
+Teens often fare better during the treatment when they are considered in the process, as well.
 A study conducted showed that teenagers are more likely to see improvements in their depression when they are asked how they feel about treatments and allowed to make decisions concerning them.
 They will also be more likely to follow the recommendations that a mental health professional prescribes.

-A teen should be comfortable with the treatment plan that is laid out for them, and a parent should be comfortable as well.
+Teens and their parents should be comfortable with the treatment plan that is laid out for them.
 If anyone has an issue with part of the process, they should feel free to speak up.

 Additional Techniques To Consider

-Teens who have depression can feel out of control sometimes.
-This is why it is essential to develop a structure.
-This may help you manage your depression symptoms better or allow your treatment to become more effective.
+Teens who have depression can feel out of control sometimes, so it is essential to develop a structure.
+This may help manage depression symptoms better or allow treatment to become more effective.

-- Try to be realistic.
-You should make goals and try to meet them.
-However, if for some reason you are unable to, this isn’t the end of the world.
+If you can't meet goals this isn’t the end of the world.
 Things happen and don’t always turn out the way you wanted them to.
 When they don’t, this doesn’t reflect poorly on you.
-You don’t need to be hard on yourself if you got a bad grade on a homework assignment, or you didn’t make the football team.
+You don’t need to be hard on yourself if you got a bad grade on a homework assignment, or you didn’t make the team.
 You can keep trying.

-- Get up and get moving, even if you don’t always feel like you want to.
+Even if you don’t always feel like you want to, movement is proven to help improve your mood.
 You can walk your dog down the block or dance to a couple of your favorite songs.
-This can help improve your mood.

 Therapy Can Make A Difference

 Therapy is something that can make a big difference in someone’s life.
 Teenagers with depression can benefit from therapy just as much as adult patients.
-Your teen might need some guidance that only a true mental health professional can provide.
-If you’d like to help your teen overcome depression, then signing up for therapy is a great first step.
+If you’d like to help them overcome depression, then signing up for therapy is a great first step.

 There are options to consider when signing up for therapy.
 Some people like to go the traditional route of signing up for therapy at an in-person clinic.
 Others might like the idea of looking into online therapy due to the overall convenience.
 Online therapy is very much the same as traditional therapy, except that it allows you to get help from the comfort of home.